chen, melissa-25-Edit.jpg

 Medical Association.
 As a representative for the American College of Emergency Physicians on the Commission to End Health Disparities, he served on the Steering Committee, Co-Chair of the Subcommittee on Workforce Diversity, and Chair, Ad Hoc Committee on Business and Health Disparities.
 Dr. Ervin has served in numerous capacities with community-based nonprofits, including Chair of Georgia Department of Behavioral Health and Developmental Disabilities Region 3 Advisory Board, President of the South Fulton Human Services Coalition, member of Georgia Department of Public Health Community Health Worker Advisory Board, and past chair of the Georgia HIV Prevention and Care Council, In 2019, Dr. Ervin was honored by the state of Georgia with a Proclamation for his commitment to community service.

-Faculty Development co-chair
+Faculty Development Co-Chair

 Rebecca Lundh, MD